PaulyWolly/angular-15-signup-verification-using-MongoDB/README.md

 # Notes
 Need to configure MongoDB through Compasss, then run 'nodemon' in server folder.

-Now run the Angular app on the root 'npm start'
+Now run the Angular app on the root with 'npm start'